Seby Zavala Player Props: White Sox vs. Royals

-On Wednesday, Seby Zavala (.250 slugging percentage in past 10 games, with no home runs) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 7:40 PM ET.
+On Thursday, Seby Zavala (.083 batting average in his past 10 games, with a home run, two walks and two RBI) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

-In his most recent game, he went 1-for-3 with an RBI against the Royals.
+In his previous game he had a hitless performance (0-for-4) against the Royals.

 Seby Zavala Game Info & Props vs. the Royals